Replace Holcomb Blvd Culvert Pipe

 Description

-The Department of Defense, through the Department of the Navy's NAVFACSYSCOM Mid-Atlantic, is soliciting proposals for the "Replace Holcomb Blvd Culvert Pipe" project at Marine Corps Base Camp Lejeune, North Carolina.
-This project involves the demolition and replacement of an existing culvert pipe, drop inlets, and a concrete headwall, requiring the installation of approximately 230 feet of reinforced concrete pipe, along with associated site work and traffic control measures.
-The estimated project cost ranges from $250,000 to $500,000, with proposals due by January 7, 2026, and a mandatory site visit scheduled for December 17, 2025.
-Interested contractors must be on a pre-approved list and comply with various federal regulations, including wage determinations and environmental safety standards.
-For further inquiries, contact Emily Walton at emily.a.walton6.civ@us.navy.mil or call 757-994-5759.
+The Department of Defense, through the Department of the Navy's NAVFAC Mid-Atlantic, is soliciting proposals for the replacement of the Holcomb Blvd Culvert Pipe at Marine Corps Base Camp Lejeune, North Carolina.
+This project involves the demolition and replacement of an existing culvert pipe, installation of new infrastructure, and adherence to strict environmental, health, and safety regulations.
+The estimated contract value ranges from $250,000 to $500,000, with proposals due by January 7, 2026, at 3:00 PM EST, following a mandatory site visit that occurred on December 17, 2025.
+Interested contractors must be on the pre-approved list and can contact Emily Walton at emily.a.walton6.civ@us.navy.mil or 757-994-5759 for further details.

 Point(s) of Contact